Estimated reading time: 6 minutes

 Trade schools prepare you for a real career immediately upon graduation.
 These jobs demand specific training and skillsets, which puts skilled trades and allied health professionals in high demand.

-Even better, many trade school graduates’ earnings may be comparable to their peers from four-year colleges.
+Even better, many vocational school graduates’ earnings may be comparable to their peers from four-year colleges.
 For example, you could complete an HVAC certification program in less than a year, and you can be employment-ready in less than a year.
 In contrast, students attending a four-year college may be required to wait until graduation to work in their field.

 Entering the workforce as an HVAC technician means stepping into a career that’s been around and isn’t disappearing anytime soon.
-From construction to medical assistants, pharmacy technicians, and alcohol and drug counselors, trade schools prepare you for high-demand opportunities in your field.
+From construction to medical assistants, pharmacy technicians, and alcohol and drug counselors, vocational schools prepare you for high-demand opportunities in your field.

-5. Real-World Experience
+5. Real-World Experience with Trade Schools

 There is no substitute for real-world experience.
 Most trade school programs require you to complete hands-on training such as an externship or clinical internship before you can graduate.